Furrah/blog/content/greenhouse/mains-switch-over.md

 <div class="container">
   <div class="row">
     <div class="col">
      	The Victron Battery Protect automatically disconnects loads when the system voltage drops below a programmable threshold.
-At 20% state of charge, the 12V170FS battery has a cell voltage of 2.00V, which translates to a total system voltage of 24V.
+At 20% state of charge, the 12V170FS battery has a cell voltage of 2.00V that results in a total system voltage of 24V.
 This corresponds to Program 8 in the datasheet which will disconnect at 24V and reconnect once the system voltage rises to 26V.
 I’ve included a time delay relay because the MPPT charge controller from the solar system applies a daily boost voltage to the battery, which could falsely indicate that the battery is fully charged.
     </div>
     <div class="col">
 		<p align="center">